New Versions of Gradient Temporal Difference Learning: Third approach

-Although the convergence of GTD2 was given in~\cite{sutton2009fast}, we will provide another approach based on recent results in~\cite{qu2018exponential} in the next section. \begin{remark} A different algorithm can be obtained with the following Lagrangian function

-which has different convergence properties.
+Although the convergence of GTD2 was given in~\cite{sutton2009fast}, we will provide another approach based on recent results in~\cite{qu2018exponential} in the next section. \begin{remark} A different algorithm can be obtained with the Lagrangian function $L(\theta ,\lambda ): = \lambda ^T \Phi ^T D^{\beta} (R^\pi + \gamma P^\pi \Phi \theta - \Phi \theta ) - \frac{1}{2}\lambda ^T \lambda$, which may have different convergence properties.
 In general, the corresponding algorithm performs better with smaller step-sizes, while in general, GTD2 converges faster. \end{remark}